Berlin border crossings: Changes in 1989 and 1990

 In the time between the fall of the Berlin Wall on 9 November 1989 and the abolition of all border controls on 1 July 1990, numerous additional border crossings were built for interim use.
 Because of their symbolic value, the most famous of these were Glienicke Bridge, Bernauer Straße, Potsdamer Platz, and the Brandenburg Gate.

 The opening of the Brandenburg Gate was merely a public relations formality which took place on 22 December 1989 at the request of then-Chancellor Helmut Kohl.
 Hundreds of television crews from all over the world had anticipated this historic event for weeks.

-West Germans and West Berliners were allowed visa-free travel to the East Berlin and East Germany starting 23 December 1989.
+West Germans and West Berliners were allowed visa-free travel to East Berlin and East Germany starting 23 December 1989.
 Until then, they could only visit under restrictive conditions that involved application for a visa several days or weeks in advance and obligatory exchange of at least 25 DM per day of their planned stay.
 Thus, in the weeks between 9 November 1989 and 23 December 1989, East Germans could travel more freely than Westerners as they were able to cross into West Berlin with just passport checks.

 There are also roads that are reopened between 12 June 1990 and 21 June 1990 with or without border controls.

 The controls were abandoned on 1 July 1990, the day of the currency union and before the actual reunification of Germany on 3 October 1990.
 In the months after the fall of the Wall, border crossings between the East and the West had become more and more irrelevant.

 Today, a few portions of the structures have been retained as a memorial.

 Remaining border controls

-Today the only remaining border crossings in Berlin are located at Tegel and Schönefeld airports (Schönefeld being located outside Berlin city limits) and all Cold War-specific border control procedures have disappeared altogether.
-They are staffed by German Federal Police and Customs for normal international traffic screening purposes.
+Due to German reunification, the Cold War-specific border control procedures between West Berlin and East Germany have disappeared altogether.

+The last border control facilities in Berlin's city limits were those of Tegel International Airport, which were staffed by German Federal Police and Customs for normal international traffic screening purposes; these were closed in 2020 following the opening of the Berlin Brandenburg International Airport, which is situated south of the city in Schönefeld, Brandenburg.